Skip to content

 Over to you

-By responding to the changes in how most people use the internet, search for information and make purchases, Google is taking pro-active measures to remain the search engine of choice.
-Let's face it, Google really does it best!
+By responding to the changes in how most people use the internet, search for information, and make purchases, Google is taking proactive measures to remain the search engine of choice.
+Let's face it: Google really does it best!

 Eric Melillo